What was your first exposure to Broadway and musical theater and how did it influence you?

 Light in the Piazza, Fabrizio!

-A lot of guys have played Fiyero over the years.
-How are you making this role unique in your own way?
+A lot of actors have played Fiyero over the years.
+How are you making this role unique?
 What is the best part about playing Fiyero?

 Every actor brings a lot of himself into any role, so I think the way I play Fiyero is unique to me simply because there’s only one me!
 It’s great playing a character with such a clear arc – I get to be callow and cocky in the beginning, contemplative and frustrated in the middle, and heroic and romantic by the end.
 Lots of fun colors to play.

-Have you seen Ben (his brother) in Dear Evan Hansen?
+Have you seen Ben (your brother) in Dear Evan Hansen?
 How did you like it?

 I’ve seen it three times, each better than the last.
 It’s a beautiful show and I can’t wait for everyone to see it this winter.